AGENTS.md: The Configuration That Can Break Your Agent

 Frequently Asked Questions

-What happens if my AGENTS.md has more than 300 lines?
+What if my AGENTS.md has more than 300 lines?

 Every extra line dilutes important instructions.
-LLMs have practical limits on followable instructions, and Claude Code already includes significant internal instructions in every session.
-Your AGENTS.md should use the remaining space wisely, prioritizing information the agent can’t infer from the codebase.
+LLMs have practical limits on followable instructions, and Claude Code already includes significant internal instructions in each session.
+Your AGENTS.md should use remaining space wisely, prioritizing information the agent can’t infer from the codebase.

 Should I include code examples in AGENTS.md?

-No. Prefer file:line references that point to real code in your base.
-Code snippets in AGENTS.md become obsolete and waste valuable space.
+No. Prefer file:line references that point to real code in your repo.
+Code snippets in AGENTS.md become outdated and waste valuable space.
 If you need to show patterns, create separate files in agent_docs/ with complete examples.

 What tools should I mention in the HOW section?

 Only non-standard or non-obvious tools.
-If you use npm, don’t mention it - it’s the default.
+If you use npm, don’t mention it — it’s the default.
 If you use bun, uv, or poetry, definitely include it.
-Mentioning specific tools dramatically increases their usage by agents in our experience.
+Mentioning specific tools dramatically increases their use by the agent according to [1].

 How do I know if my AGENTS.md is working?

-Measure success rate on repetitive tasks and the number of steps it takes to complete them.
+Measure success rates on repetitive tasks and the number of steps it takes to complete them.
 An effective AGENTS.md should reduce unnecessary steps (like using wrong tools) without significantly increasing total task time.

-Can I have different AGENTS.md for different projects in a monorepo?
+Can I have different AGENTS.md files for different projects in a monorepo?

-Technically yes, but behavior varies by tool — Claude Code reads from current directory upward; other tools may have different behavior.
-If you have very different needs per project, consider using progressive disclosure: a root AGENTS.md that references projects/api/agent_docs/ and projects/frontend/agent_docs/ for specific context.
+Technically yes, but behavior varies by tool — Claude Code reads from the current directory upward; other tools may behave differently.
+If you have very different needs per project, consider using progressive disclosure: a root AGENTS.md that references projects/api/agent_docs/ and projects/frontend/agent_docs/ for project-specific context.